jhourlad/flutter_session/README.md

 await session.set("isOK", true);
 ```

-Saving objects, make sure that it has the toJson() method:
+Saving objects, make sure that it has the toJson() method.
+See https://ashamp.github.io/jsonToDartModel:

 ```
 class Data {